WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/h.md

 One word.
 Not *host name* or *host-name*.

 ## hot key

+Don't use to describe a combination of keystrokes used to perform an action.

+For more information, see [Pressing and typing keyboard keys]().

 ## hot link

 Don't use to refer to a link.